joshkadis/themostlaps/copy/about.md

 #### How does it really work?

-It's an isomorphic React web application built with Next.js and MongoDB, if that's what you mean.
+Next.js, a bunch of Node stuff, and MongoDB.
+If that's what you mean.

-#### How are laps calculated?

-It's more complicated than you might think!
-The [segment][3] we use to calculate laps starts and finishes on the Flatbush side of the park.
-But let's say you enter at 15th Street and Prospect Park West.
-If you do 5 laps, your Strava activity will only include that segment 4 times.
-To make up for the half-laps at the beginning and end of your ride, we look at shorter Strava segments along the route to piece together the extra lap.

-Because of performance constraints during your initial setup, we give you the benefit of the doubt and add an extra lap to any ride that contains more than one lap.

 #### Where is my profile page?

 There's no page on The Most Laps that "knows" if you're logged in, but you can see the public page of your stats at https://themostlaps.com/rider/your-Strava-ID.
 To be removed from The Most Laps, [email us](mailto:info@themostlaps.com).

-#### What personal data is stored?
+#### What personal information do you store?

 From your Strava profile, we store your user id, first and last names, a link to your profile photo, and your email address.
 (Note: If you signed up after January 15, 2019, we don't have your email address.)
-Unless you subscribe to our [newsletter][4], we will _only_ use your email address for administrative purposes.
-We'll never share it with anyone.

-We also store, of course, the authentication token used to fetch your rides from the Strava API.
-However, this is only used "behind the scenes" on our server.
-It is never exposed to your browser.
+We don't share your personal info with anyone.
+Why would we?

 #### What about private rides?